 Dapper Day: A Disney Original

 For a spring event that’s 100 percent Disney, a trip to the park on Dapper Day is a must.
-Generally held in late April, guests forego their usually shorts and sneakers and visit the park in their Sunday best and elegant outfits inspired by original illustrations of the park.
+Generally held in late April, guests forego their usual shorts and sneakers and visit the park in their Sunday best and elegant outfits inspired by original illustrations of the park.
 While the event is not Disney-sponsored, many people do take part.

 Fourth of July with Disney